 Dogs are products, dog breeding is a business.
 Nothing new here, and we pretty much all know about this situation, just a few breeders and observers still living in denial.
 However, breeding as a business is not and should not be a profit-obsessed trade where dogs are treated just like meaningless goods.
-Dogs now seem to belong to a specific model, their breed belong to a brand, their breeder’s kennel name is the company.
+Dogs now seem to belong to a specific model, their breed belongs to a brand, their breeder’s kennel name is the company.
 Wow.

 Like with everything, being measured is the best way to go, especially in a new market like toy and teacup breeds of dogs.
 But from the sellers as much as from the buyers, there is no measure as even simple spectators are in awe for these unhealthy dogs, and their value is counted in thousands.